y0ngj1e/ASUS-S531FL-Hackintosh-OpenCore/README.md

 - Nvidia MX250
 - Keyboard Backlight

+# Issues:
+1) CPU thermal throttles at 70C under heavy load instead of 95C.
+Clock speed and Power use drops to 2.5GHz and 12W respectively.
+This issue also occurs on some MacBooks

 # Untested:
 - HDMI (probably need to patch framebuffer)
 - Multicombo headphone jack (probably need VerbStub.kext)